Dan Kiely

 Kiely did not contest the 1982 Seanad election, and failed to regain his seat when he stood again at the 1983 election.
-He was re-elected at the 1987 election to the 18th Seanad, and held the seat until a further defeat at the but was defeated at the 2002 Seanad.
+He was re-elected at the 1987 election to the 18th Seanad.
+He held the seat until he was defeated at the 2002 election.

 He was also a member of Kerry County Council for the Listowel electoral area, but was defeated at the 2004 local elections.
-He was co-opted to the Council in 2007 to replace Ned O'Sullivan who was elected to Seanad Éireann.
+He was co-opted to the council in 2007 to replace Ned O'Sullivan who was elected to Seanad Éireann.
 Kiely was not re-elected to Kerry County Council at the 2009 local elections.

 At the 2014 Kerry County Council election Kiely took a case to the Supreme Court for errors made in the election count.
 The court ordered a full recount for the first time in the history of the Irish State.
 However, after the recount, Kiely was still four votes behind and was not elected.
 He subsequently retired from politics.